What Web Designers Get Wrong About Doubling Their Business

 Create a better offer.

-You get more leads, but they’re still the wrong people.
+You get more leads, but the calls still require too much explaining.

 “I need more leads.”